quarxilon/Generator_Attribution/README.md

 This procedure outputs the following in `test_results`:
 - Classifier model predictions on the provided test set (both raw and categorized)
 - Ground truth labels supplied by test set
-- Confusion matrix graphic(s) with classification performance metrics
+- Confusion matrices with classification performance metrics

 ## Deepfake detection